- Paddle Australia Safety Guidelines

 - to provide an avenue for post accreditation servicing.

-FIRST AID QUALIFICATIONS OF INSTRUCTORS AND GUIDES
+FIRST AID QUALIFICATIONS OF PA LEADERS

 First aid qualifications, personnel requirements and equipment/kit requirements are regulated at state level by the work cover of OH&S government regulatory body.